ibm-cloud-docs/Cloudant/api/authorization.md

 ## API keys

-Use API keys to enable database access for a person or application, but without creating a new {{site.data.keyword.cloudantfull}} account for that person or application.
+Use API keys to enable database access for a person or application, but without creating a new {{site.data.keyword.cloudant_short_notm}} account for that person or application.
 An API key is a randomly generated user name and password.
 The key is given the wanted access permissions for a database.